 A mother is often the first positive influencer in one’s life

-When I married, another positive “significant other” came into my life:
+When I married, quite late in life, another positive “significant other” came into my life:

 “Nothing good ever comes from being negative,” he said, “but something good can happen if you are positive.”

 I used to shrug off these words as just another mindless cliché—the bain of writers’ lives, as they are trying to improve their writing for publication.
 And I went through some dark periods in my past; there have in fact been many negative phases in my life.
 Perhaps it all amounts to cycles, as expressed through the lyrics of the song from the fifties and sixties, “To Everything There is a Season”.
 Positivity didn’t happen overnight for me.
 There was a life crisis in the eighties, when my children were still young.
 But not long after that I knew it was time for change.

 Shakespeare said it via the mouthpiece of Hamlet

 “There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy.”

 Shakespeare also spoke about how to live a good life and stay true to yourself.

 Mum often quoted the message from Polonius to his son Laertes, who was leaving home for the first time: